U.S. judge backs House subpoena for ex-White House counsel's testimony

 In an important case about presidential powers, U.S. District Judge Ketanji Brown Jackson in Washington rejected the Trump administration’s legal claim that current and former senior White House officials cannot be compelled to testify before Congress.

-“Executive branch officials are not absolutely immune from compulsory congressional process - no matter how many times the executive branch has asserted as much over the years - even if the president expressly directs such officials’ noncompliance,” the judge wrote, adding that “this result is unavoidable as a matter of basic constitutional law.”
+“Executive branch officials are not absolutely immune from compulsory congressional process - no matter how many times the executive branch has asserted as much over the years - even if the president expressly directs such officials’ noncompliance,” Jackson wrote, adding that “this result is unavoidable as a matter of basic constitutional law.”

 McGahn, who left his post in October 2018, last May defied a subpoena from the Democratic-led House of Representatives Judiciary Committee for testimony.
 The subpoena was issued months before the House opened an impeachment inquiry in September into the Republican president’s actions concerning Ukraine.
 The committee sued McGahn in August to try to enforce the subpoena.